GMOD/jbrowse-components/website/docs/userguides/advanced/userguide_config_comp.md

 #### BamAdapter configuration options

-- bamLocation - a 'file location' for the BAM
+- `bamLocation` - a 'file location' for the BAM
-- index: a subconfiguration schema containing
+- `index` - a subconfiguration schema containing
   - indexType: options BAI or CSI. default: BAI
   - location: a 'file location' of the index

-Example BamAdapter config
+Example BamAdapter config:

 ```json
 {